 - Weight loss

-Low TSH levels may contribute to declines in mental health among the elderly.
+TSH normally increases with age .
+Studies suggest that when that doesn’t happen, lower TSH levels may contribute to declining mental health among the elderly.

 In a study with 293 adults over the age of 65, low TSH levels were linked with deteriorating cognitive function .

 Another study of 313 elderly adults showed that low TSH levels were associated with worsening cognitive function as well as dementia .